Segmentation menu

 KMeans segmentation

 This menu is used to compute tissue probability maps with a kmeans clustering.
 The result is a probability volume for each class.
-PySisyphe uses the ANTs library implemenentation.
+PySisyphe uses the ANTs package.
 Anisotropic diffusion filtering and bias field correction can be performed before the classification stage.

 Use the Multiple file selection widget at the top to select PySisyphe Volume(s).